Skip to content

 Step 6: Apply for RECO Registration

 After completing all courses and passing all exams, you apply for registration through RECO's MyWeb portal.
-But here is the critical point: you cannot register independently.
+You cannot register independently.
 You must be sponsored by a registered brokerage.
+For a step-by-step walkthrough of the portal itself, see our RECO MyWeb application guide.

 Finding a brokerage